vegart13/Manual-natural-language-processing-of-text/README.md

-# Natural-language-processing-of-text
+# Manual-natural-language-processing-of-text
-Analyses sentiments of a full text stored locally, gives back a bar diagram of the different emotions highlighting the sentimentalities by taking emotinal words processing them
+Analyses sentiments of a full text stored locally, gives back a bar diagram of the different emotions highlighting the sentimentalities by taking emotinal words and processing them manually.

 This function will:
 1. Read text stored locally on your computer